gitlevich/scsc-kt/scsc-monolith/docs/qna/HowToTestExplicitAggregateCreationInCommandHandlerOfAnother.md

 A probable cause for the wrong chain of events is an exception that occurred while handling the command. org.axonframework.eventsourcing.IncompatibleAggregateException: Aggregate identifier must be non-null after applying an event.
 Make sure the aggregate identifier is initialized at the latest when handling the creation event.
 ```
-because Cart is not yet initialized while I am asking the fixture to process events.
+The Cart is not yet initialized while I am asking the fixture to process events (right?).

-Hence these questions:
+Hence, these questions:

 - is creating aggregates from another aggregate's command handler when we explicitly separated the contexts
     of the two aggregates a good design choice?
-Would a command be preferable?
+Would an event/policy/command sequence be preferable?
-- If this is a legit way to instantiate aggregates, how would one test this?
+- If this is a legit way to instantiate aggregates, how would one test that Cart created Order?
+By sending it commands?

 My opinion:
 - not a good design choice, use a policy responding to CartCheckedOutEvent event to send the new `CreateOrderCommand`
-- test it with command
+- test Order with command
-- Figure out an alternative to `ProductValidation`, e.g., make it a service injected in the aggregate, like `ProductValidationService`,
+- figure out an alternative to `ProductValidation`, e.g., make it a service injected in the aggregate, like `ProductValidationService`,
      responsible for answering the question "is this product valid?"
-- Have a separate event handler to project the `ProductUpdateReceivedEvent` in the Order context
+- Have a separate event handler to project the `ProductUpdateReceivedEvent` in the Order context so the service could answer its question.
+Maybe even on the service itself (weird?)